arascry/node-forum/README.md

 # Node.js Forum Project #
-This project utilizes MVC and RESTful routing to create a simple forum built on Node.js.
+This project utilizes MVC and RESTful routing to create a simple forum built on Node.js in a week.
 Requires the user to log in via Google to access the forums.
 The user can then perform typical CRUD operations in regards to posting,

 ## Screenshots ##
 ![Landing Page](https://cdn.discordapp.com/attachments/333076906670948374/741176592956653682/screenshot.PNG)